Kiingitanga (Māori King movement)

 Te Ara: The Encyclopedia of New Zealand

-Te Ara is a great starting point for all questions about New Zealand Aotearoa and it's people, environment, history and culture.
+Te Ara is a great starting point for all questions about Aotearoa New Zealand and it's people, environment, history and culture.

 • Type the keyword 'Kīngitanga' in the search box.
 You will see a list of stories, images and biographies in the results.